ColorPanel — Smart UI JavaScript API

 "default"

-<smart-color-panel value-format='rgba'></smart-color-panel>
+<smart-color-panel value-format="rgba"></smart-color-panel>

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-const colorpanel = document.querySelector('smart-color-panel');
+const el = document.querySelector('smart-color-panel');

-let valueFormat = colorpanel.valueFormat;
+const valueFormat = el.valueFormat;

 Specifies which object property should be used as the color value when paletteColors is an array of objects.
 This option is useful when your color data is structured as objects and the property representing the color value does not use the default key name 'value'.
 Set this attribute to the name of the property that contains the color value within each object.